 4. Temples & Religious Traditions

 Bali is a religious place, with most of the people practice Balinese Hinduism.
-Which is a blend of Shivaism and Buddhism, originated is the island of Java.
+Which is a blend of Shivaism and Buddhism, originated in the island of Java.
 So, religious traditions are very rooted in the people.
-Usually, daily you will see in the temples, in the in the pavements or in the road offerings.
+Usually, daily you will see in the temples, in the pavements or in the road offerings.
 Sometimes they have rituals and people dressed up and go to worship places, some ceremonies are open to foreign so it is a good thing to know more about the religious tradition.

 One of the good reasons to visit Bali is the temples.
-In the north, you will see Ulun Danu Beratan temple (the floating temple), on the western side of Beratan Lake.
+In the north, you will see Ulun Danu Beratan Temple (the floating temple), on the western side of Beratan Lake.
 Just go early as we did, to avoid the crowd.

 Just nearby you have Tirta Empul and Gunung Kawi.
 The first is one of the largest water temples in Bali and famous for its holy water that is used for purification rituals.
 Gunung Kawi is one of the oldest, to reach the complex, involves a beautiful walk and descending some 370 stone steps.
 Unfortunately, it was closed when we visit.

-Goa Gajah, built on a hillside of a century old cave; Taman Ayun with greenery landscape and fish ponds; Goa Lawah built around a cave, home to a lot of bats; Luhur Lempuyang, the ancient temple and Besakih, the biggest and the holiest complex on the island; are some of the other temples in Bali.
+Goa Gajah, built on a hillside of a century-old cave; Taman Ayun with greenery landscape and fish ponds; Goa Lawah built around a cave, home to a lot of bats; Luhur Lempuyang, the ancient temple and Besakih, the biggest and the holiest complex on the island; are some of the other temples in Bali.